dgiovannelli/SubductCR_16S-diversity/README.md

 Data analyses have been performed using the freely available open source sfotware Mothur (https://www.mothur.org/) and the R Statistical Software [https://www.R-project.org/] (R development core team, 2010).

+The file SubductCR_mothus.sh contains the mothus commands, while the file SubductCR_16S_final_analysis.r cotains the R code used for the analysis.
+The raw sequences can be obtained from the NCBI SRA archive under Bioproject number XXXXXX while the file SubductCR_bac_sample_table.csv contains all the other environmental data.

 The preprint of the paper can be found on EarthXiv as preprint at www.

 For questions please contact me.